matthewelse/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 .. code-block:: bash

    sudo dd if=/dev/zero of=sdcard.img bs=512M count=1  # Creates an empty card image
-   sudo losetup --show –f sdcard.img                   # Sets up a loopback device to manipulate it sudo fdisk /dev/loop0                               # Starts partition utility
+   sudo losetup /dev/loop0 sdcard.img                   # Sets up a loopback device to manipulate it sudo fdisk /dev/loop0                               # Starts partition utility

 First we will create the preloader partition.
 Use the "n" command, and select the following options: